Signed in as:

 Please do not hesitate to contact us if you cannot find an answer to your question.

 The best season is definitely the cool season which starts begin of November until the end of February.
 The following months, it can get fairly warm, and hazy.
 The second best period is during the rainy season, which is June to the end of October.
 It can be sometimes challenging as it's wet, but the sky is clear, the nature is lush green, and temperatures are mild.
 That's the season we like the most with July and August being the best months.
-More info about weather and seasons.
+More info about weather and seasons in northern Thailand.

 Sportswear is recommended.
 Bring a comfortable pair of light trekking shoes or runners.
 During the wet season you might want to wear waterproof or leather trekking boots.
 A backpack is essential as participants will carry their personal gear.
 Depending of the length of the trek program, we recommend a sturdy and comfortable backpack.
 A 40 or 45L size should be enough for the overnight treks (1 or 2 nights).
 Always remember, travel light is the rule!
 A full kit list will be sent after your trek registration.
 For the day trips, we recommend a small 20L size comfortable backpack which should be enough to carry your personal belongings and some drinking water.